Tesla Autopilot: Regional availability

 Outside of North America, autopilot capabilities differ.
-While Enhanced Autopilot and Full Self-Driving are offered to customers, their feature set is more limited.
+While Enhanced Autopilot and Full Self-Driving are offered to customers, their feature sets can be more limited depending on local regulations.
 Most regions offer Summon, Smart Summon, and Autopark with EAP and FSD.
-The Tesla AI team released a roadmap noting a Q1 2025 FSD release for China and Europe.
+Following a roadmap released by the Tesla AI team in late 2024, FSD (Supervised) began rolling out to major international markets throughout 2025 and 2026.